Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ## Radar Modes (MODE)

-Radar mode selection with the APQ-120 is not necessarily descrete; each selection on the Radar Mode Knob can involve multiple possible methods of employment of the radar.
+Radar mode selection with the APQ-120 is not necessarily discrete; each selection on the Radar Mode Knob can involve multiple possible methods of employment of the radar.
 We will explain how these are accessed in relation to the Radar Mode Knob positions, as well as the required Display Knob settings for proper fire control interaction.